eoduniyi/pass-affect/pass-affect-openai-chi.md

 `Approx(p(x_1, ..., x_n)) `

 ```python

 ```

 ----

-# Parellel Programming in Python
+# Parallel Programming in Python

 ## What is parallel programming?